Saab JAS 39 Gripen: Canada

 As of November 2025, Saab is in talks with the Canadian aeronautical industry to localise the production of the Gripen if Canada decides to purchase the Gripen for its air force.

-Canada planned to purchase 88 F-35A.
-But as of November 2025, the only firm order is for 16 F-35.
-With the threats and the commercial war waged by the USA on Canada, Saab is seeing an opportunity to sell its Gripen.
-The opportunity for a local production and more strategic independence from the US could be of interest.
-Indeed, Canada is reassessing the choice of the F-35A.
-If Canada selects the Gripen, some of the Gripens for Ukraine would be manufactured in Canada.
+Canada originally planned to purchase 88 F-35A, but as of February 2026, the only firm order is for 16 F-35s along with long-lead items for another 14 aircraft.
+If Canada selects the Gripen, some of the Gripens for Ukraine could be manufactured in Canada.